sema207551/arsema-portfolio/loan-data-cleaning/README.md

 This project focuses on cleaning and preparing a bank loan dataset containing 5,000 customer records.
 The goal was to take a raw CSV file and turn it into a structured, reliable dataset that can be used for analysis or modeling.
-The work includes checking data quality, fixing inconsistencies, handling missing values, and exporting a clean version of the file. click on the link to view this project on google colab:
+The work includes checking data quality, fixing inconsistencies, handling missing values, and exporting a clean version of the file.

 Dataset
 The dataset includes customer demographic and financial information such as: